-Ball and roller bearings are collectively called 'anti-friction' bearings because of their very low start-up friction and very low rolling resistance.
+Ball and roller bearings are collectively called 'low-friction' bearings because of their very low start-up friction and very low rolling resistance.
 They are specified by ANSI/ABMA in their AFBMA standards.
-However, given that these bearings have small contact areas the contact stresses are higher than for, say; plain bearings (Journals) and excessive loads will cause the balls or rollers to indent bearing cage(s) increasing rolling resistance and likelihood of premature failure.
+However, given that these bearings have small contact areas the contact stresses are higher than for, say; plain bearings and excessive loads will cause the balls or rollers to indent bearing cage(s) increasing rolling resistance and likelihood of premature failure.

-The principal limiting factors for general anti-friction bearings are the maximum static and/or dynamic load ratings and the life-rating (L₁₀), speed and accuracy being reserved for specialist applications.
+The principal limiting factors for general low-friction bearings are the maximum static and/or dynamic load ratings and the life-rating (L₁₀), speed and accuracy being reserved for specialist applications.
 The static and dynamic load ratings are calculated to ensure that no component in the bearing assembly will deform to a point that the life rating is threatened.

 The fatigue life of these bearings is defined by their ability to maintain shape whilst rotating under load.
-This, in turn, is dependent upon the efficiency of the lubrication (all anti-friction bearings require high-quality lubrication; see Lubrication below), the accuracy of the manufactured components and their material integrity.
+This, in turn, is dependent upon the efficiency of the lubrication (all low-friction bearings require high-quality lubrication; see Lubrication below), the accuracy of the manufactured components and their material integrity.
 If all these conditions are appropriate, there is no practical limit to a ball or roller bearing’s rotational speed.
 However, the faster they rotate, the faster the bearing will exceed its life rating.

 Most common ball bearings are of the 'Deep-Groove' type and normally called the 'single-row, non-filling slot' or 'Conrad' type.
 Radial ball bearings are not normally used for purely axial loading conditions because they are not self-aligning so you would need to incorporate secondary shaft-housing alignment system in addition to the bearing, which would increase frictional resistance.

 Ball bearings are usually designed to accommodate predominantly radial loading conditions.